Skip to content

 Today, the U.S. Census Bureau reports that there are 3.4 million homeschooled children in the U.S., more than double the 1.7 million children in Catholic schools.

-The number of Catholic homeschoolers is smaller, but The Pillar’s calculations indicate there is likely at least one Catholic child behind homeschooled for every three in Catholic school — and they have an outside impact on priestly vocations, and thus the future of the Church.
+The number of Catholic homeschoolers is smaller, but The Pillar’s calculations indicate there is likely at least one Catholic child being homeschooled for every three in Catholic school — and they have an outside impact on priestly vocations, and thus the future of the Church.

 The Pillar looks at the numbers.